Should You Trade Aecon?

 Source: Ycharts

-For this reason, I decided to ignore the PE valuation and focus on the DDM.
+For this reason, I decided to ignore the P/E valuation and focus on the DDM.
 I've used a double stage dividend discount model to determine Aecon's value.
-I've followed management guideline with an 8.5% dividend growth rate for the first 10 years and reduced it to 6% afterward.
+I've followed management guideline with an 8.5% dividend growth rate for the first 10 years and reduced it to 6% afterwards.
 Unfortunately, Aecon seems fully valued at this price:

 |Input Descriptions for 15-Cell Matrix